ubisoft/ubisoft-laforge-FFHQ-UV-Intrinsics/readme.md

 </p>

 ## Download
+The dataset is accessible in multiple zip files in the Data folder.
+You have the option to download each zip file individually or clone the entire project to obtain the complete dataset.
+Please note that cloning may take a significant amount of time depending on your internet connection speed.
 Once you've downloaded and extracted the file, you'll find that it's organized with a separate folder for each subject.
-Inside these folders are the intrinsic attributes of each subject's face.
+Inside these folders are the intrinsic attributes of each subject's face (refer to Figure 1 in readme and to [MoSAR](https://ubisoft-laforge.github.io/character/mosar/)  paper for more details on these maps).

 ## Use with [FLAME](https://flame.is.tue.mpg.de/) topology
 The current texture maps are registred in the Hifi3D topology (https://github.com/czh-98/REALY/tree/master/HIFI3D%2B%2B).
 If you want to use these texture with Flame model.
 Please refer to this tutorial:  https://github.com/csbhr/FFHQ-UV/blob/main/README_flame2hifi3d.md